 Course by tag

-This course introduces the basic concepts of text analysis in Python.
+This online course introduces the basic concepts of text analysis in Python.
 In this course, participants will learn how to apply text mining methods on text data and analyse them in a pipeline with machine learning and natural language processing algorithms.
 The course has a strongly practical hands-on focus, and participants will gain experience in using text mining on real data.